akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 ## Delayed restarts with a backoff operator

-Just as Akka provides the @ref:[backoff supervision pattern for actors](../general/supervision.md#backoff-supervisor), Akka streams also provides a `RestartSource`, `RestartSink` and `RestartFlow` for implementing the so-called *exponential backoff supervision strategy*, starting an operator again when it fails or completes, each time with a growing time delay between restarts.
+Akka streams provides a `RestartSource`, `RestartSink` and `RestartFlow` for implementing the so-called *exponential backoff supervision strategy*, starting an operator again when it fails or completes, each time with a growing time delay between restarts.

 This pattern is useful when the operator fails or completes because some external resource is not available